Lots of Data for Hotspots, Routers, Phones, and Tablets

 Priority Data is Like the Carpool Lane

 Think of it as if you were driving on a highway that has a high occupancy / car pool lane.
-During normal traffic, all lanes are at full speed because there's not much traffic.
+During normal to light traffic, all lanes travel at full speed.

 But during rush hour, if you qualify to use the car pool lane, it's beneficial to avoid the bumper to bumper traffic in the 'normal lanes.'
 But sometimes the highway is so congested that even the car pool lane is sluggish.